-It’s really unfortunate that the lifts don’t operate later in the evening; 5 pm is such an early hour to stop hiking.
+It’s really unfortunate that the lifts don’t operate later in the evening.
+Five pm is such an early hour to stop hiking.
 We had hours of daylight left!

 As it was, we dilly dallied over lunch long enough that we had to hustle down the trail, anxious not to miss our return ride.

-- Though the website for the Aiguille du Midi states that children under age 4 ride for free, a less visible warning buried in a drop-down menu states that the “tour isn’t recommended for children under 3 years”.
-Even less visible on the website is a warning that children under 3 years aren’t allowed on the tour, and it’s only in French.
-For anyone planning a trip to the region with kids, I’d recommend confirming age-appropriate lifts and activities before your arrival!
+- The official website for the Aiguille du Midi states that children under age 5 ride for free but that the lift is “forbidden under 3 years -not recommended under 5 years old.”
+For anyone planning a trip to the region with kids, confirm age-appropriate lifts and activities before your arrival!

 - Dogs aren’t allowed on the cable car to Aiguille du Midi.